 In each iteration, the sampled points are moved along their respective vectors by the visibility search distance, $\upsilon$ (Lines 5--6).
-Newly captured measurements that are closer to the current view position than the sampled points are projected onto the surface of a unit sphere centred on the current view position, $\viewpcurr$, to create a projected set, $J$ (Line 7).
-The sampled points are then projected onto the sphere surface and the set of projected measurements is searched to identify any occluding points within an $\upsilon$-radius of the projected samples (Lines 8--9).
-The outwards facing normal direction is found when either of the search result sets, $N_{\mathbf{w}^+}$ or $N_{\mathbf{w}^-}$, contains no occluding points (Line 10).
-If the negative normal direction set is empty, $N_{\mathbf{w}^-} = \emptyset$, and the positive set is not then the normal is reversed (Lines 11--13).
+New measurements that are closer to the current view than the sampled points are projected onto the surface of a unit sphere centred on the current view position, $\viewpcurr$, to create a projected set, $J$ (Line 7).
+The sampled points are then projected onto the sphere surface and the set of projected measurements is searched for any occluding points within an $\upsilon$-radius of the projected samples (Lines 8--9).
+The outwards facing normal direction is found when one of the search result sets, $N_{\mathbf{w}^+}$ or $N_{\mathbf{w}^-}$, is empty (Line 10).
+The normal is reversed if the negative normal direction set is empty, $N_{\mathbf{w}^-} = \emptyset$, and the positive set is not (Lines 11--13).

 This method is able to reliably determine the outwards facing normal direction for the estimated surface around a frontier point.
 It improves observation efficiency by identifying the correct direction from which to propose a view and reduces the number of failed views attempted.